TAS1R2: Receptor activation

 In contrast to other class C GPCRs, sweet taste receptor exhibits great asymmetry during activation.
 Both ligand and G protein alpha subunit bind the TAS1R2, but not TAS1R3 subunit.
 TAS1R3 provides structural auxiliary support.
 Ligand binding to the VFT of T1R2 induced the closure of T1R2-VFT, but further opening the T1R3-VFT.

-The canonical activation mechanism of class C GPCRs follows a multiple-step process that requires communication between the VFDs (housing the orthosteric-binding site) and the TMDs via the CRDs.
+The canonical activation mechanism of class C GPCRs follows a multiple-step process that requires communication between the venus flytrap domains (VFDs) that houses the orthosteric-binding site and the transmembrane domains (TMDs) via the cysteine-rich domains (CRDs).
 Although the main binding site for most sweet compounds was found to reside in the VFT domain of T1R2, the T1R2 protein is not functional without formation of the 2+3 heterodimer.

 Natural sweeteners interact with the orthosteric binding pocket of T1R2.
 The closure of the T1R2 extracellular domain involves the rotation of both T1R2 and T1R3 VFDs.
 The signal is then transmitted to the TMDs via the CRDs.
 It has also been shown that sweet proteins modulate the receptor by interacting with the CRD.

 Some artificial sweeteners as well as the inhibitor of the sweet taste receptor – lactisole, were shown to interact with the allosteric binding sites of one of the sub-units in the TMD.